DENG-MIT/reactorch/README.md

 ## Requirements

-* PyTorch > 1.5.0 (before 1.5.0, pytorch don't support jacobian)
+* PyTorch > 1.5.0 (before 1.5.0, pytorch doesn't support jacobian)
 * cantera >2.5.0

 Some module might not work with older versions of pytorch and cantera.
-But you stil can have a try with older version to see if it is enough for you.
+But you stil can have a try with older versions to see if it is enough for you.

 ## Usage